Kelowna Secondary School

 Kelowna Secondary School is a public school in Kelowna, British Columbia within School District 23.

 Academics

 Kelowna Secondary School was rated 3rd in the province by the 2004/05 Fraser Sand rankings.

 KSS received a 7 out of 10 overall rating from the Fraser Institute in 2020.
 It was ranked 63/252 out of high schools in British Columbia.

 Athletics

-Kelowna Secondary School is known for having strong senior varsity boys volleyball and basketball programs.
+Kelowna Secondary School offers senior varsity boys volleyball and basketball programs.